BumboBlast/godot-chess-engine/README.md

     [x] dragging works
         [x] piece's center snaps to cursor
         [x] piece's center follows cursor
-        [] can only click/drag on piece at a time
+        [x] can only click/drag on piece at a time
     [x] dropping pieces works
         [x] piece will drop after you let go of the mouse button [x] piece will snap onto the nearest legal space [x] piece will snap back to starting space if dropped in illegal location

+[] boardState:
+    [] calculate list of legal spaces each time a piece is picked up
 debugging: